 - 3. Press "Yes" to save the configuration to storage media. - 4.
 Remove the removable media from the recorder.
 Insert into PC - 5.
 Check the contents of storage media.
 It should have the following files.

-6. Double click the historical viewer icon instructions to create a new project.
+6. Double click the historical viewer icon at desktop and follow on-screen instructions to create a new project.